Frequently Asked Questions

 Can I handle my immigration case without an attorney?

-While you have the right to represent yourself, immigration law is extremely complex with frequent changes in policies and procedures.
-A single mistake can result in delays, denials, or even deportation proceedings.
+You have the legal right to represent yourself in immigration matters.
+However, immigration law is extremely complex with frequent changes in policies and procedures, and a single mistake can result in delays, denials, or even deportation proceedings.
 Our experience helps navigate these complexities and significantly improves your chances of success.
+The immigration landscape has changed more in the past 12 months than in most prior decades, with sweeping changes to fees, vetting standards, processing holds, social media monitoring, and enforcement priorities — making experienced legal guidance more essential than ever.

 What happens if my case is denied?

-Depending on the type of case and reason for denial, options may include filing an appeal, motion to reopen, motion to reconsider, or refiling with additional evidence.
+Several legal options are available after a denial, including filing an appeal, motion to reopen, motion to reconsider, or refiling with additional evidence.
+The specific options depend on the type of case and reason for denial.
 We analyze each denial carefully to determine the best strategy moving forward.

 Do you handle deportation/removal cases or asylum applications?

 We focus our practice on family-based immigration, employment-based petitions, naturalization, and related matters.
+We serve clients in both North Carolina and Dallas, Texas areas.
 For deportation defense or asylum cases, we can provide referrals to qualified attorneys who specialize in those areas of immigration law.

 Working with Our Firm